quantumlib/Cirq/docs/google/engine.md

     cirq.measure(qubit, key='result')   # Measurement.
 )

-# Create an Engine object to use.
+# Creates an Engine object.
 # Replace YOUR_PROJECT_ID with the id from your cloud project.
 engine = cg.Engine(project_id=YOUR_PROJECT_ID)